knowledgefold/topic/README.md

-Sparse collapsed Gibbs sampling for LDA
+Sparse Gibbs sampler for LDA
 ====

 This is a minimalistic C++11 implementation of [Sparse sampling for